Possible headings to put in your plan

 - (Personally, when I am out, I always carry an emergency card with most of this on it.)

-4. My lifestyle, including regular exercise, weight, diet and alcohol consumption.
+4. My lifestyle – include my regular exercise, weight, diet and alcohol consumption.

 5. Any physical body and limbs problems?